kashahmed04/Recode-Vera-Molnar/README.md

 ## Important Design Decisions

-- Each line is placed inside a g element so each line and the transforms can be separated.
+- Each line is placed inside a g element so each line with the transforms can be separated.
 - Tried to structure the code in an experimental way so that it is easier to change line length and line segment number.

 ## File